novel-zlood/novel-zlood.github.io/source/_posts/ttarc/ttarc-34.md

 After a while, various side dishes like peppers, garlic, chives, sweet onions, and dipping sauces were brought out.
 Soon, the preheated makchang and gopchang arrived, piled high in a pot.
 As the gopchang started sizzling on the grill, the savory smell filled the air.

 Yongpal, unable to resist the smell from the grill with the white kimchi, swallowed his saliva and picked up his chopsticks.
-Seeing this, Shin Elder smacked his hand.
+Seeing this, old man Shin smacked his hand.

 "Ouch!
 Why are you hitting me?"